 I chop or slice onions before freezing.

-Mushrooms are a slightly different beast.
-If you freeze them raw, they'll turn to mush.
+Mushrooms are a slightly different beast: if you freeze them raw, they'll turn to mush.

 I've kept these frozen veggies in airtight containers or freezer bags for months at a time.

-Freezing vegetables, although not ideal, is a great back-up strategy for those times when you don't feel like grocery shopping.
+So there you have it: freezing vegetables, although not ideal, is a great back-up strategy for those times when you don't feel like grocery shopping.

 That's it!
 I hope you love this easy, delicious veggie side dish recipe!